5 things about Essex batsman Tom Westley

-Tom Westley is being touted ahead of the other possibles to fill the gap left by Gary Ballance's injury at number three in the Oval Test.
+Tom Westley has been selected to fill the gap left by Gary Ballance's injury at number three in the Oval Test.

 Here, Press Association Sport casts an eye over the Essex batsman's CV to date.

-As Essex's inked-in number three, Westley has spent a fair part of the summer already watching former Test captain and national record runscorer Alastair Cook piling plenty more on this summer.
+As Essex's inked-in number three, Westley has spent a fair part of the summer already watching former Test captain and national record run-scorer Alastair Cook piling plenty more on this summer.
 Westley has been no slouch himself this season, but Cook was in prolific form as he waited for England's Test schedule to resume.
-Should he get the nod for the Oval, Westley ought to feel at home - having also played alongside England's other incumbent opener Keaton Jennings for England Lions in his most recent first-class match.
+Westley ought to feel at home next week - having also played alongside England's other incumbent opener Keaton Jennings for England Lions in his most recent first-class match.

 Westley did not waste that opportunity for England's second string against the touring South Africans.
 On the last day of the three-day fixture at Worcester, between June 29 and July 1, he had a good look at most of the attack he may face next week - and finished with an unbeaten 106.
 Morne Morkel, Kagiso Rabada, Chris Morris and Keshav Maharaj were among the bowlers who could not get him out.
 There was no Vernon Philander at New Road, though.